ObjectIsAdvantag/DEVWKS-2043/README.md

 > Note that there are many OpenAPI renderer vendors available to you when ready to go, such as [StopLight Elements](https://elements-demo.stoplight.io/?spec=https://raw.githubusercontent.com/ObjectIsAdvantag/DEVWKS-2525/main/step1.yaml#/operations/getOrganization)

-Looks great... but this is manual eye screening for now whether the OpebAPI document is correct or not.
+Looks great... but this requires manual eye-screening of the yaml and rendered documentation to identify how complete and accurate is the OpenAPI document.

-Let's now look into some automation opportunities...
+In the rest of this lab, we will look into automation opportunities...

 ## Step 2